apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Applications within a Docker container that log using a Docker logging driver can include special attributes in the formatted log event as described at [Customize Log Driver Output](https://docs.docker.com/config/containers/logging/log_tags/).
-Log4j provides similar functionality via the [Docker Loookup](lookups.html#DockerLookup).
+Log4j provides similar functionality via the [Docker Lookup](lookups.html#DockerLookup).
 More information on Log4j's Docker support may also be found at [Log4j-Docker](../log4j-docker/index.html).

 ## Appender Performance
-The numbers in the table below represent how much time in seceonds was required for the application to call logger.debug 100,000 times.
-These numbers only include the time taken to deliver to the specifcly noted endpoint and many not include the actual time required before they are availble for viewing.
+The numbers in the table below represent how much time in seconds was required for the application to call logger.debug 100,000 times.
+These numbers only include the time taken to deliver to the specifically noted endpoint and many not include the actual time required before they are available for viewing.
 All measurements were performed on a MacBook Pro with a 2.9GHz Intel Core I9 processor with 6 physical and 12 logical cores, 32GB of 2400 MHz DDR4 RAM, and 1TB of Apple SSD storage.
 The VM used by Docker was managed by VMWare Fusion and had 4 CPUs and 2 GB of RAM.
-These number should be used for relative perfomance comparisons as the results on another system may vary considerably.
+These number should be used for relative performance comparisons as the results on another system may vary considerably.

 The sample application used can be found under the log4j-spring-cloud-config/log4j-spring-cloud-config-samples